-In February 2005, along with Acrux, we announced positive Phase 2 results for testosterone-MDTS, which showed a statistically significant improvement in the number of satisfying sexual events in pre-menopausal patients with hypoactive sexual desire disorder.
+In February 2005, we announced along with Acrux, positive Phase 2 results for Testosterone MDTS, which showed a statistically significant improvement in the number of satisfying sexual events in pre-menopausal patients with hypoactive sexual desire disorder.

 Earlier clinical trials to assess the MDTS technology were conducted by Acrux.
-These studies demonstrated that application of testosterone-MDTS to the skin resulted in absorption of predictable amounts of testosterone.
-The amount absorbed was comparable to that absorbed on a daily basis from the Procter and Gamble transdermal testosterone patch that has been shown in Phase 3 trials to improve sexual desire in women with HSDD.
+These studies demonstrated that application of Testosterone MDTS to the skin resulted in absorption of predictable amounts of testosterone.
+The amount absorbed was comparable to that absorbed on a daily basis from the Procter and Gamble transdermal testosterone patch that was shown in Phase 3 trials to improve sexual desire in women with HSDD.